-We’re so excited to be working with you and we can’t wait for our time together during your engagement session!
-It’s normal to be a little nervous about your session.
-We always tell people that we still get nervous before having our photos taken – and we do this for a living!
+We are beyond excited to have the opportunity to work with you for your engagement session!
+You may be feeling a little anxious about it, and that's normal - even we get butterflies before having our photos taken and we do this for a living!

 Second, you can showcase your personalities in a more casual setting that is signficant to the two of you (and even include pets!).
 While they’re great for save-the-dates, we’ve taken engagement photos anywhere from 18 months in advance to a few days before the wedding.